 Alex Solanoy holds a B.S. of Architecture from Far Eastern University, Philippines, where he worked with several architectural firms and construction companies.
 Since moving to Vancouver in 1991, Alex has gained valuable local experience as a senior architectural draftsperson on projects ranging from commercial mixed-use, residential buildings, townhouses, special-needs and seniors housing.

 Amy graduated from UBC Master of Architecture program in 2016.
 She also holds a Bachelor of Architectural Studies from Carleton University in Ottawa.
 She worked previously as a Student Intern with Perkins and Will in Vancouver, and Fentress Architects in Denver Colorado, being involved in schematic design and construction documentation.
 Amy also worked as a graphic designer at UBC SALA where she was in charge of producing publications, signage, information graphics and branding.

 Working at NSDA has been a great opportunity for professional growth.
 There’s a culture of high performance and personal development, and where hard work is recognized.
-Angela manages marketing and advertising, corporate online presence, proposals, and is a strong multi-tasker.
+Angela manages marketing and advertising, corporate online presence, and proposals.

 Since joining NSDA in 2001, the firm has expanded and adapted to the challenge of an architectural practice.
 This learning and growing environment has made the workplace engaging and stimulating.
 Denis is also the new baseball team captain of the NSDA Allcaps!